JetBrains/kotlin-web-site/docs/tutorials/android-plugin.md

 {{ site.text_using_gradle }}

-The [plugin](https://plugins.jetbrains.com/plugin?pluginId=7717) is available for both IntelliJ IDEA (Ultimate and Community Editions) as well as Android Studio.
+The IDE [plugin](https://plugins.jetbrains.com/plugin?pluginId=7717) is available for both IntelliJ IDEA (Ultimate and Community Editions) as well as Android Studio.

-We first need to add a buildscript dependency called `kotlin-android-extensions`:
+Also, we need to add a buildscript dependency called `kotlin-android-extensions` to the application build file (usually `app/build.gradle`):

 ``` groovy
 buildscript {